 Journal Entry - January 2022

-Daughter, I am laying a seize work against the masonic strongholds in this nation.
+“Daughter, I am laying a seize work against the masonic strongholds in this nation.
 It has been the structure that has held much together.
 It is a

 corrupt system – a corrupt house.
 I am laying a siege work against Washington DC.
 I am lifting up the top of the White House and will show the defilement that is there.

 I am exposing the nakedness, the evil.
-Men and women will hide their

-faces for it will be like looking at a leper.
-They are like lepers with the s skin falling off of their hands, feet, and face.
+Men and women will hide their f faces for it will be like looking at a leper.
+They are like lepers with the skin falling off of their hands, feet, and face.
 Make up and masks will not

 be able to hide their decay any longer.

 This will shake this county to its knees.
 It will cause nations to tremble.
 I am doing this because America had not yet fulfilled her full destiny.
 In the midst of this great darkness, the light will dawn, and you will see it.

-It will begin as little fires and flickers here and there.
+I It will begin as little fires and flickers here and there.
 Men and women will fall on their faces and weep and wail for the fall and corruption of the house.

 As repentance comes, true repentance, I will gather my children together as a shepherd who comforts His flock.
 I will put a protection over my own.
 The flickers will turn into a flame and the flame into a raging fire.
 It will